Waterfront & Marina Strategic Plan

 It was found that Barrie’s waterfront is truly cherished by our residents.
 Some key features that emphasize its popularity are its scale, its tremendous connectivity to our City, and its ability to provide and accommodate multiple functions, events and programs.
-With these in mind, the City has avoided the reliance on a one-dimensional mega-project, opting instead for a multi-faceted waterfront that offers recreational and cultural opportunities to an array of residents and tourists.
+With these in mind, the City has avoided the reliance on a one-dimensional mega-project, opting instead for a multi-faceted waterfront that offers a balance of recreational and cultural opportunities to an array of residents and tourists.

 Despite its established popularity, there is still room for improvement as our community grows.
 Quite simply, the demand for use of the waterfront is expected to increase significantly over the next 20 years.
-It will need to be managed carefully to ensure the existing high quality experience is maintained and that its natural functions are protected in consideration of its other functions as a recreational resource to the local and regional community, an economic development generator and tourist attraction, and its cultural functions as the host of numerous events and festivals.
+It will need to be managed carefully to ensure the existing high quality experience is maintained and that its natural functions are protected in consideration of its other functions as a recreational resource to the local and regional community, managed economic development opportunities and tourist attraction, and its cultural functions as the host of numerous events and festivals.